peteroupc/html3dutil/tutorials/glmath.md

 **Normals and triangle orientation**

-The orientation of a triangle formed by points A, B, and C can be found by applying the rules for the cross product of the two vectors (C minus A) and (C minus B), in that order.
+The orientation of a triangle formed by points A, B, and C can be found by applying the rules for the cross product of the two vectors (A minus C) and (B minus C), in that order.

 The resulting cross product is that triangle's _normal_.
 For each normal